utsavtyagi/GitandGithub/README.md

 ```

 ### 4. Commit Changes
+Committing saves the changes in the staging area into the repository's history.
 Commit staged changes with a message:
 ```bash
 git commit -m "Your commit message"
 ```

+##### Staging is about selecting and organizing the changes you want to include, while committing is about saving those staged changes permanently into the repository.
 ### 5. View Commit History
 View the commit history:
 ```bash